Predicates

 A common use of lambda expressions as closure meta-arguments is to workaround

-closures always being extended by appending additional argument to construct
+closures always being extended by appending additional arguments to construct

 a goal.
-For example, assume that we want to filer a list of atoms by a given
+For example, assume that we want to filter a list of atoms by a given

 length.
 We can use the standard atom_length/2